kgaughan/adjunct/docs/adjunct.totp.md

 print(t1.to_url("jane.doe@example.com", issuer="Yoyodyne"))
 ```

-Finally, to check a code, pass it to `generate` method to check a code provided by the user.
+Finally, to check a code, pass it to `check` method to validate a code provided
+by the user.

 ```py
 while True: